space-sh/space/doc/space.md

        The first name in the list is the innermost wrapper and the last name is the outermost wrapper.
        Default value taken from SPACE_WRAP variable.
 Which could be set in the YAML.
-       Always prepended by the space header if present, meaning that each function could define a wrapper and all wrappers will be used.
+       Always prepended by the Space Header if present, meaning that each function could define a wrapper and all wrappers will be used.
-       A function that is a wrapper uses a limited set of the space headers.
+       A function that is a wrapper uses a limited set of the Space Headers.
        Good to know is that wrapper functions do not get the arguments that the original function gets, meaning that a wrapper function should not use the SPACE_SIGNATURE header.
 However the wrapper function often refers to another.